Wordle: Adaptations and clones

 Following Wordles rapid rise in early 2022, numerous clones emerged, some introducing novel twists to the game's logic.
 Absurdle, created by British programmer qntm, is an adversarial version where the target word changes after each guess while still adhering to previously revealed hints.
 Other clones retained Wordles mechanics but altered the word list, including translations into other languages and themed variations such as Sweardle (featuring swear words) and Weddle (focused on NFL players, named after former safety Eric Weddle).
 The game has also been ported to older hardware, with versions like GameBoy Wordle for the Game Boy and Wordle DS for the Nintendo 3DS.

 Beyond direct clones, many other games adopted the "-le" suffix to signal a connection to Wordle, even with significant gameplay differences.
 These include Semantle, where players guess words based on semantic similarity, and Squabble, a Wordle battle royale.
-The game's success also spurred a wave of non-word-based variations, such as Worldle, where players identify a country or territory by its silhouette, with text hints indicating direction and distance from the correct answer; Heardle, a music-identification game acquired by Spotify in July 2022; Poeltl (named after NBA player Jakob Pöltl), where players guess an NBA player based on seven characteristics with color-coded feedback similar to Wordle; and Globle, where players guess a country on a map where guesses are colored based on the distance from the correct answer.
+The game's success also spurred a wave of non-word-based variations, such as Worldle, where players identify a country or territory by its silhouette, with text hints indicating direction and distance from the correct answer; Heardle, a music-identification game acquired by Spotify in July 2022; Poeltl (named after NBA player Jakob Pöltl), where players guess an NBA player based on seven characteristics with colour-coded feedback similar to Wordle; and Globle, where players guess a country on a map where guesses are coloured based on the distance from the correct answer.
 Some variants expanded Wordles challenge by requiring players to solve multiple puzzles at once, such as Quordle, which involves solving four puzzles simultaneously and was acquired by Merriam-Webster in January 2023.

 A wave of ad-supported Wordle clones also appeared on Apple's App Store in early January 2022, often using the same name while making minimal changes to the gameplay.
 However, by the end of the month, nearly all of these clones had been removed.
 After acquiring Wordle, The New York Times moved to protect its intellectual property by filing a trademark application for the game's name and issuing Digital Millennium Copyright Act (DMCA) takedown notices against GitHub repositories hosting clone source code.
 The New York Times also initiated legal action against Worldle, a location-based guessing game using a similar format, alleging trademark infringement.
 The developer of Worldle stated they would contest the claim.